WrightStuffNJ/WrightStuffNJ/assets/adrs/Marketing automationv2.md

 Accepted

 ## Context
 Many potential candidates are interested in receiving communications associated to specific campaigns only.
-It is important to send relavant enails to imrove lead conversion.
+It is important to send relavant emails to imrove lead conversion.

 ## Considered Options
-The marketing team can send bulk emails about all campaigns and communications to every Lead that visits the webisite.
-This may end up in sending irrelevant emails to many leads which can annoy them and block all incoming emails from Diversity Council.
+The marketing team can send bulk emails about all campaigns and communications to every lead that visits the website.
+This may end up in sending irrelevant emails to many leads which can annoy them and make them block all incoming emails from Diversity Council.

 ## Decision Drivers